 Ordination through the Progressive Christian Alliance begins with affiliation.
 Once affiliated, a mentor from the Ordination Committee companions the candidate through the ordination process.

-Ministers of the Progressive Christian Alliance are authorized within our Canons and the laws of the state in which they serve to act in a manner consistent with their calling; to serve sacramentally, ceremonially and publicly.
+Ministers who are ordained in the Progressive Christian Alliance are authorized within our Canons and the laws of the state or country in which they serve to act in a manner consistent with their calling.
 It is the minister’s responsibility to know what local laws may impact their roles in ministry.

-Progressive Christian Alliance ministers serve in many diverse roles such as chaplaincy (with Clinical Pastoral Education), spiritual direction (after completion of an accredited program), social justice organizations and shepherding of churches / individuals on the margins.
-Those who practice as counselors do so through an independent educational process.
+Progressive Christian Alliance ministers serve in many diverse roles including, but not limited to: chaplaincy, spiritual direction, working in social justice organizations, in addition to traditional pastoral roles.
 Many of our ministers have degrees beyond what the Progressive Christian Alliance requires for ordination and may have dual affiliation with another denominational body.
-It is our policy that those called by God into ministry be nurtured and readied for that call.

 To get more information, or to start exploring your call to serve, contact us.